 So if you want to create inspiration in a time of change, tell your audience why what you want them to do, tell them why it matters: the principles it stands for, the ideals it upholds.

 How inspired do you feel in your work?
-What are the deeper principles that drive and underpin that work, what are you serving that is larger than yourself?
-Is there a connection between these two things?
+What are the deeper principles that drive and underpin that work?
+Is there a connection between these two?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.